gongahkia/yuho/doc/future.md

 #### Immediate

-* Rethink Yuho's syntax to be more robust
+* Rethink Yuho's syntax to be more specific toward Criminal Law *(examine statutes within the Penal Code, what should we be representing?)*
+* Add syntax keywords(?) to Yuho to account for *Explanation* sections within a statute
-* Start from the `./examples/sampleCheating.yh` and rework how Yuho is representing the statute of cheatingA
+* Start from the `./examples/reworked_sample_cheating.yh` and rework how Yuho is representing the statute of cheating
     * Incorporate conditional logic (like OR) into definition attribute of the struct, punishment etc.
         * Definition shouldn't just be a damn string!
 Otherwise the logic still needs to be mentally evaluated by the lawyer / law student.
         * What other fields can I break up and specify logic within?